hermanbanken/TI3700/literatuurlijst/abstract_variability.md

 **Good**: little
 **Bad**: very much business modeling talks, not very interesting.
 Uses a lot of boring tooling like JBosss, jBPM.
 Boasts about sticking to these tools using workarounds while others implement their own variations of other tooling.

+# 10. (2011) - Walraven, S; Truyen, E.; Joosen, W - A Middleware Layer for Flexible and Cost-Efficient Multi-tenant Applications.

+Middleware layer that brings configuration and customization closer together on Google's PaaS _App Engine_.
+Providing the following functionality:
+- feature management facility, providing an API.
+- configuration management facility
+- feature injector

+_Feature Management_ is concerned with storing all available features and available feature implementations. _Configuration Management_ manages which tenant has selected which implementation for a specific feature.
+It also sets the default implementation.
+The _Feature Injector_ consults the configuration manager for each variation point and the tenant specific configuration is looked up and cached.

+**Extensive cost model.** CPU consumption is higher in a single instance mt situation, however memory and storage consumption is lower, while the higher CPU consumption is limited to authenticating tenants and ensuring tenant isolation.
+Maintenance cost is constant with multi tenancy while for a traditional application maintenance has to be done for each individual tenant.
+Administration costs are divided in the creating of a new instance and the provisioning of a new tenant.
+In Single Tenancy both these things have to be done each time while in MT only the provisioning (eg registering tenant ID, providing access, etc.) needs to be done more than once.

+**Case study results**: the single and multi tenant applications used about the same amount of CPU, however while single tenant application instances scaled linearly with the amount of tenants the multi tenant application only needed a little extra amount of instances (about a fourth).
+To implement multi tenancy using Dep.
+Injection only 74 more lines of code (about 10% increase) were used and some configurations lines became unnecessary.

+Closely related to Truyen, Cardozo, Walraven, et al. (2012)

+**Good**: App Engine, mathematical cost model comparison, graphs of CPU, memory consumption **Bad**: -